Two killed in protests over controversial Indian citizenship bill

 Controversial legislation

-Prime Minister Narendra Modi and his Bharatiya Janata Party (BJP) have described the CAB as a means of protecting vulnerable groups from persecution, but critics say the true target is India's minority Muslim population and risks undermining the country's secular constitution.
+Indian Prime Minister Narendra Modi and his Bharatiya Janata Party (BJP) have described the CAB as a means of protecting vulnerable groups from persecution, but critics say the true target is India's minority Muslim population and risks undermining the country's secular constitution.

 "Today marks a dark day in the constitutional history of India," Sonia Gandhi, president of the opposition Congress Party, said in a statement.
 "The passage of the citizenship amendment bill marks the victory of narrow-minded and bigoted forces over India's pluralism."